 The Associations section is where you enter the names of the associations, organizations, and groups you are affiliated with.
 There are no date fields here, so it will not show when you are/have been a member of these groups, but again, you are free to show the comprehensive version in your uploaded CV.

 9. Work Samples, Links to My Work

 The Work Samples section is where you may upload the files of your work that you would like to include in your Devex profile.
-On the other hand, the Links to My Work section is where you could enter the name and link of websites where your work is featured online.
+On the other hand, the Links to My Work section is where you could enter the names and links of websites where your work is featured online.

 10. Contact Details

 The Social Media part is also where you may showcase your profiles from other social media.
-Just make sure that the profiles that you will share here are presentable for recruiters.
+Just make sure that the profiles that you will share here are presentable and accessible by recruiters.